-At Owler Brook we offer a choice of hot dinner and pudding/fruit, or a sandwich and pudding/fruit.
-All children who have school meals also have unlimited access to Mr Tumble's salad buffet.
-Our set food menus are rotated on a 3 weekly basis.
-The menu is displayed in the reception area, restaurant and every classroom, or alternatively, please click on the link to view our current 3 weekly lunchtime menus.
+At Owler Brook we offer a choice of hot dinner and pudding/fruit, or a sandwich and pudding/fruit provided by Autograph Food.
+Our set food menus are rotated on a 2 weekly basis.

 We serve Halal meals, in accordance with Sheffield City Council guidelines and following a consultation with parents.
 We realise how important it is to respect the beliefs, traditions and dietary requirements of the wide range of children and families attending the school and take our responsibilities very seriously, working hard to meet everyone's needs.
 If you have any concerns regarding your child at lunchtimes, please let us know so that our team of lunchtime supervisors can offer support or additional information.

 We request that school dinners be ordered and paid for on Mondays, and to avoid handling of money as much as possible, please pay for your dinners for the full week where possible.
 Please put the money in an envelope, clearly marked with your child’s name and class.but they can also be paid for on a daily basis..